What the cover looked like...

 supposed to look like!

-Usually, when I write a novel, it goes off to the publisher, and a few months later I see page proofs where I can correct typos or other minor errors, and about the same time I receive a cover proof that I can theoretically correct errors on, except that to date the publisher has almost never actually fixed any of the errors I've pointed out, in either art or text, on the cover proof.
+Usually, in the days before everything was done digitally, when I wrote a novel, it went off to the publisher, and a few months later I would receive the page proofs where I could correct typos or other minor errors, and about the same time I would receive a cover proof that I could theoretically correct errors on, except that the publisher almost never actually fixed any of the errors I pointed out, in either art or text, on the cover proof.

-A few months later the book gets published, with the corrections I made to the page proofs, and an apology from the editor for the failure to make corrections to the cover.
+A few months later the book would get published, with the corrections I made to the page proofs, and an apology from the editor for the failure to make corrections to the cover.

-Sometimes, though, the page proofs and the cover proof don't arrive at the same time.
-I don't usually pay much attention when this happens; generally, whichever is late will show up eventually.
+Sometimes, though, the page proofs and the cover proof didn't arrive at the same time.
+I didn't usually pay much attention when this happened; generally, whichever was late would show up eventually.

 And then, at a convention, I met Darrell Sweet for the first time -- very nice guy -- and the first thing he did upon realizing who I was was to apologize to me.